 The Town Criers was a late-eighties country rock band (1987 to 1990) featuring Ray Brandes and Dave Klowden (the Tell-Tale Hearts), Peter Miesner and Mark Zadarnowski (the Crawdaddies), Tom Ward (Gravedigger V), and Dave Ellison (the Rockin’ Dogs).
+They were unrelated to the 1960s folk rock band the Town Criers, whose members were students at SDSU.

 When the Tell-Tale Hearts split in 1987, the group disbanded into two factions.
 Bass player Mike Stax and keyboardist Bill Calhoun reunited for a short time with Hearts guitarist Eric Bacher and became the Freakbeat Barons.
 The rest of the band - singer Ray Brandes, guitarist Peter Miesner, and drummer David Klowden - joined forces with Gravedigger V bassist Tom Ward to create the Town Criers.